Trulsaa/obsidian-icloud-contacts/README.md

 1. Install this plugin
 2. Add username and app specific password to the settings.
-3. Run the command `Obsidian iCloud contacts: Update contacts` to sync your contacts
+3. Run the command `iCloud contacts: Update contacts` to sync your contacts
 4. After syncing is complete, you will see a notification stating how many Contacts have been synced.

 Now that you have a folder with all your contacts you can link all your projects to their participants.
 All your vacation plans to your travel partners.
 All your meeting notes to the participants.